peter-evans/blog/content/posts/github-actions-how-to-automate-code-formatting-in-pull-requests.md

 With a lot of trial and error, I discovered this is possible using an `on: pull_request` workflow in GitHub Actions.
 The following example uses the [autopep8](https://github.com/peter-evans/autopep8) action to format Python code.

+**Important caveat 1:** Due to [limitations on forked repositories](https://help.github.com/en/github/automating-your-workflow-with-github-actions/virtual-environments-for-github-actions#token-permissions) these workflows do not work for pull requests raised from forks.

-**Important caveat:** If you have other pull request checks besides the following workflow then you must use a [Personal Access Token](https://help.github.com/en/articles/creating-a-personal-access-token-for-the-command-line) instead of the default `GITHUB_TOKEN`.
+**Important caveat 2:** If you have other pull request checks besides the following workflow then you must use a [Personal Access Token](https://help.github.com/en/articles/creating-a-personal-access-token-for-the-command-line) instead of the default `GITHUB_TOKEN`.
 This is due to a deliberate limitation imposed by GitHub Actions that events raised by a workflow (such as `push`) cannot trigger further workflow runs.
 This is to prevent accidental "infinite loop" situations, and as an anti-abuse measure.
 Using a `repo` scoped [Personal Access Token](https://help.github.com/en/articles/creating-a-personal-access-token-for-the-command-line) is an approved workaround.
 See [this GitHub issue](https://github.com/peter-evans/create-pull-request/issues/48) for further detail.